 Dental anxiety and phobia results in avoidance of dental care.
-It is one of the frequently encountered problem in the dental office.
-The initial interaction between the dentist and patient reveals the presence of anxiety, fear and phobia.
+It is one of the frequently encountered problems in the dental office.
+The initial interaction between the dentist and the patient reveals the presence of anxiety, fear, and phobia.

 Both dental anxiety and fear evoke physical, cognitive, emotional, and behavioral responses in an individual.
 Fear of visiting the dentist may accurately result in bad oral health with more missing teeth, decayed teeth, and poor periodontal status.
 These patients need to be identified at the earliest opportunity and their concerns addressed.

 MANAGEMENT OF FEAR AND ANXIETY IN ADULTS:

 Proper evaluation of the patient and identifying their source and level of anxiety can enable the dentist in deciding a proper treatment plan for the patient.
 There are few things that can enable the comfort level of the patients and a few of them are:

 DENTAL CLINIC SET UP:

 The environment of the dental office can alter the patient’s anxiety and fear.
 The clinic atmosphere will be lighter and calm with good ambience and good relaxation music.
 Walls will be adorned with good posters and pictures.